-The following AUDIT options are available
+The following ng AUDIT op tions are available

+ON begins a new audit file,

-OFf - ends Audit recording of input commands,
+OFf ends Audit recording of input commands,

+Help this message,

+Quit return to the EXAMS prompt.

 AUDIT-> QUIT

 This command terminates processing of the AUDIT command and returns control to the EXAMS prompt command level.
 The current status of AUDIT is not altered.